nandac/letterloom/docs/manual.typ

 - Delivers professional-quality output without requiring technical expertise.

+- Supports multilingual documents with customizable labels.

 Whether you're preparing formal business correspondence or crafting a personal letter, `letterloom` makes creating visually appealing documents both straightforward and efficient.

 == Usage

-The `letterloom` package offers several customization options, enabling you to tailor your letters to suit various needs.
+The `letterloom` package offers extensive customization options, enabling you to tailor your letters to suit various needs and preferences.

-In the sections that follow, we will delve into each parameter in detail, accompanied with an example of how to use it.
+In the sections that follow, we will explore each parameter in detail, accompanied by practical examples demonstrating their usage.

 === Getting Started

-To get started, here is a straightforward example showcasing the minimum required arguments for using the `letterloom` package.
+To get started, here is a straightforward example showcasing the minimum required arguments for using the `letterloom` package:

 ```typ
 #import "@preview/letterloom:0.1.0": *